Battle of Moremonui

-The battle of Moremonui (Te Haenga o te One, or Te Kai-a-te-Karoro, lit.
+The Battle of Moremonui (Te Haenga o te One, or Te Kai-a-te-Karoro, lit.
 'The Seagulls' Feast') was fought between Ngāti Whātua and Ngāpuhi, two Māori iwi (tribes), in northern New Zealand in 1807 or 1808.
 The Ngāpuhi force had a few muskets, making this the first occasion Māori used muskets in warfare.
 The Ngāti Whātua force ambushed the Ngāpuhi, and won the battle, which occurred at Moremonui Gully where it enters Ripirō Beach, 12 mi south of Maunganui Bluff on the west coast of Northland.
-It could reasonably be called the first battle of the Musket Wars among Māori, which took place over the next few decades.
+It could reasonably be called the first battle of the Musket Wars among Māori, which took place over the following few decades.

 Background

 The battle of Moremonui was preceded by skirmishes in 1806 between Ngāpuhi in the north, led by one of their rangatira (chiefs), Pokaia, on one side, and Kaipara subtribes of Ngāti Whātua in the south on the other.
 The southern groups were led by Tāoho, rangatira of Te Roroa, and Murupaenga, rangatira of the Ngāti Rongo subtribe of Ngāti Whātua.